conholdate/Conholdate-Reference-Tutorials/content/dutch/words/net/digital-signatures/access-and-digital-signature-verification/_index.md

 using Aspose.Words.DigitalSignatures;
 ```

-Nu we de basis kennen, kunnen we het proces opdelen in hanteerbare stappen.
+Nu we de basis kennen, kunnen we het proces opdelen in beheersbare stappen.

 ## Stap 1: Stel uw project in